loicmathieu/dojo-quarkus-mp-messaging/README.md

 Start the application with `mvn quarkus:dev` and create orders on the order API.

 ## Step 3

+> It’s not rare to have to test your application but deploying the infrastructure can be cumbersome.
+While Docker or Test Containers have improved the testing experience, you may want to mock this infrastructure.

+ - Open the test class `fr.loicmathieu.dojo.quarkus.messaging.order.enhancer.MessageManagerTest`, run it, it should fail.
+ - Open the class `fr.loicmathieu.dojo.quarkus.messaging.order.enhancer.InMemoryChannelTestResource` and mock the channels.
+Check the SmallRye Reactive Messaging [Testing section](https://smallrye.io/smallrye-reactive-messaging/smallrye-reactive-messaging/2.7/testing/testing.html) for an example.

+## Step 4

 - Go to the [search-api](search-api) and open the `fr.loicmathieu.dojo.quarkus.messaging.search.MessageManager`.
 - Create a method that takes an `EnhancedOrder` as parameter and save if via the `EnhancedOrderService.add()` method.